Pacing Systems from Boston Scientific:

 Use of certain pacing modes and/or features available in these Boston Scientific pacemakers is contraindicated for the following patients under the circumstances listed:

 Read this manual thoroughly before implantation to avoid damage to the pulse generator and/or lead.
 Such damage can result in patient injury or death.
 For single patient use only.
 Do not reuse, reprocess, or resterilize.
 Always have external defibrillation equipment available during implant and electrophysiologic testing.
 Using multiple pulse generators could cause pulse generator interaction, resulting in patient injury or a lack of therapy delivery.
 In response to applicable nonrecoverable or repeat fault conditions, the pulse generator will switch irreversibly to Safety Core operation.
 Do not kink, twist, or braid the lead with other leads.
 Do not use atrial tracking modes in patients with chronic refractory atrial tachyarrhythmias.
 Lead Safety Switch should be programmed Off for patients with an ICD.
 Unipolar pacing due to Lead Safety Switch is contraindicated for patients with an ICD.
+Automatic Lead Recognition should be programmed to Off before implant for patients with an ICD.
 Unipolar pacing due to RAAT is contraindicated and should be programmed off for patients with an ICD.
 If programmed to a fixed atrial Sensitivity value of 0.15 mV, or a fixed sensitivity value of 2.0 mV or less in a unipolar lead configuration in any chamber, the pulse generator may be more susceptible to electromagnetic interference.
 Advise patients to seek medical guidance before entering environments that could adversely affect the operation of the active implantable medical device.
-Unless all of the MRI Conditions of Use are met, MRI scanning of the patient does not meet MR Conditional requirements for the implanted system, and significant harm to or death of the patient and/or damage to the implanted system may result.
+ACCOLADE MRI, PROPONENT MRI, ESSENTIO MRI, FORMIO MRI, VITALIO MRI and INGENIO MRI devices are considered MRI Conditional.
+For these devices, unless all of the MRI Conditions of Use are met, MRI scanning of the patient does not meet MR Conditional requirements for the implanted system.
+Significant harm to or death of the patient and/or damage to the implanted system may result.
+All other devices covered by this statement are not MR conditional.
 For potential adverse events applicable when the Conditions of Use are met or not met, refer to the MRI Technical Guide.
 Do not subject a patient with an implanted pulse generator and/or lead to diathermy.

 For specific information on precautions, refer to the following sections of the product labeling: clinical considerations; sterilization and storage; implantation; device programming; environmental and medical therapy hazards; hospital and medical environments; home and occupational environments; follow-up testing; explant and disposal; supplemental precautionary information.
 Advise patients to avoid sources of EMI.
 The pulse generator may inhibit pacing due to oversensing, or may switch to asynchronous pacing at the programmed pacing rate or at the magnet rate in the presence of EMI.